osstech-jp/nginx-mod-am/README.md

 # Requirement library

-You need to install folowing libraries due to the nginx agent being linked the libraries dynamically.
+You need to install folowing libraries due to the nginx agent being linked to the libraries dynamically.

 for RHEL/CentOS:
 ~~~